 Let’s take a look at the symbolic meaning given associated with crocodiles in Mayan traditions and later, the Aztecs.
 You will see that Mesoamerican ideology shares a very close relationship with both Egypt and India.

-As a matter of fact, reptiles were revered in all three cultures and primarily associated with fertility, emotions and the nobility.
+As a matter of fact, reptiles were revered in all three cultures and primarily associated with fertility, emotions and nobility.

 The importance of crocodiles to Mayan cultures is evident in the historical records.
 Archaeological digs at El Tigre in the jungle of Campeche in Mexico recovered masks that were probably used for ceremonial purposes.